Bridget Galloway: Durham

-After two seasons in the National League with Sunderland, Galloway decided to move on and joined FA Women's Championship club Durham on 14 July 2020.
+After two seasons in the National League with Sunderland, Galloway joined Championship club Durham on 14 July 2020.
+She scored her first goal for the club on 7 October, during a 5–2 League Cup win against Coventry United.

 Newcastle United

 Galloway moved to Newcastle United on 14 July 2023.
+She scored her first and second competitive goals for the club on 27 August, during a 3–2 National League Cup win against Burnley.
+She ended the season as the club's top goalscorer, helping win the 2023–24 National League North, and promotion to the WSL 2.

 Nottingham Forest

-Nottingham Forest announced the signing of Galloway on a 1 year contract on 6 August 2024.
+Nottingham Forest announced the signing of Galloway on a one year contract on 6 August 2024.
+She scored her first goal for the club on 25 August, the last goal of a 7–0 win against Sporting Khalsa.
+She was part of the team that won both the 2024–25 National League North, and the 2024–25 National League Cup.

+Aberdeen

+Galloway joined Scottish Premier League side Aberdeen on 6 August 2025.
+She made her league debut on 31 August against Montrose, and scored her first goal for the club on 7 September, during a 1–1 draw with Partick Thistle.

+Middlesbrough

+On 29 June 2026, Middlesbrough announced the signing of Galloway.

 International career

 Galloway has represented England at under-19 level.
 She received her first call-up in January 2018 before making her debut against Ireland on 19 January 2018.
 She scored her first goal for England on 4 March 2018 in a 4–3 win over the Czech Republic.
 She got her second goal for the under-19's in the UEFA Women's Under-19 Championship qualifying round, scoring the opening goal in a 4–1 win against Israel on 3 April 2018.